-Trump visits mass shooting victims at Ohio hospital amid protests
+Trump visits shooting victims in Dayton as protesters shout, 'Do something!'

 “I can tell you that there is no political appetite for that at this moment,” Trump told reporters at the White House.
 “But I will certainly bring that up ...
 There is a great appetite, and I mean a very strong appetite, for background checks.”

-In Dayton, Trump was greeted at the airport by a bipartisan group of state and local officials, including Democratic Dayton Mayor Nan Whaley, who had said she would welcome Trump but planned to tell him he had been “unhelpful” on the issue of gun violence.
+In Dayton, Trump was greeted at the airport by a bipartisan group of state and local officials, including Democratic Dayton Mayor Nan Whaley and Democratic U.S. Senator Sherrod Brown.

-Critics have said Trump stokes violence with racially incendiary rhetoric.
+They told reporters afterward that they urged Trump to call on Senate Republican leader Mitch McConnell to bring the Senate back from its summer recess to work on a House-passed bill that expands background checks on gun buyers.

+Brown said he asked Trump to promise he would sign that bill.
+“He only said that we will get things done,” Brown said, adding the president had been “comforting” to the victims.

+“A lot of people that own businesses in that district are not interested in the president being there,” she told reporters.
+“A lot of the time his talk can be very divisive and that’s the last thing we need in Dayton.”

+Democrats say Trump’s anti-immigrant, racially charged language at rallies and on Twitter has done much to fan racist, white nationalist sentiments, creating a political climate more conducive to hate-based violence.

 The El Paso massacre is being investigated as a hate crime and the FBI said the Dayton shooter had explored violent ideologies.

+Authorities have said they are investigating Saturday’s shooting spree in the predominantly Hispanic city as a hate crime and an act of domestic terrorism.
+They cited a racist manifesto posted online shortly before the shooting, which they attributed to the suspect.

 On Monday, Trump gave a speech focusing on mental health reforms, tighter internet regulation and wider use of the death penalty.
 Democrats accuse Trump of hiding behind talk of mental illness and the influence of social media rather than committing to laws they insist are needed to restrict gun ownership and the types of weapons that are legal.